 Harvard Deusto Business Research does NOT charge authors any kind of fees in any moment.

 This journal provides free, immediate access to its content, following the principle that publishing the research free of charge provides for a greater exchange of global information.
+Users have the right to read, download, copy, distribute, print, search, or link to the full texts of articles in this journal, or to use them for any other lawful purpose.

 This journal utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
 More information...